Rate-Independent Computation in Continuous Chemical Reaction Networks

 We characterized the class of functions computable in a manner that is absolutely robust to reaction rates in the continuous model of chemical kinetics.
-Such rate-independent computation must rely solely on reaction stoichiometry---which reactants and how many of each produce which products and how many of each?
+Such rate-independent computation must rely solely on reaction stoichiometry---which reactants, and how many of each, become which products, and how many of each?
 We considered two methods of encoding inputs and outputs: direct and dual-rail.
 The dual-rail encoding permits easier composition of modules and can represent negative values; we characterized its computational power as continuous, piecewise rational linear.
-The direct encoding, however, allows computing functions that are discontinuous at the axes.
-For both encodings, we developed both negative results (showing that nothing more can be computed) and positive results (offering a construction for computing functions in the class).
+The direct encoding, however, allows computing functions that are discontinuous at the faces of the nonnegative orthant.
+For both encodings, we showed matching negative results (showing that nothing more can be computed) and positive results (describing CRNs computing any function in the class).

 Since rate-independent computation does not require difficult-to-achieve tuning of parameters or reaction conditions, it may be significantly more ``engineerable'' than rate-dependent computation.
 More generally, our work also helps uncover the multifaceted sources of chemical computational power by disentangling the control of stoichiometry from reaction rates.